'Failing Patients': Baltimore Video Highlights Crisis Of Emergency Psychiatric Care

 Chandler says she hopes that means it won't happen to other patients.
 But she adds that Rebecca will continue to suffer from the hospital's decisions: "No part of Rebecca, because of this, is going to heal.
 No part.
 We can't make the scars go away."

 James E. Farmer, a lawyer for Rebecca's family, says they're investigating now and considering filing lawsuits.
-"It's going to be difficult to determine the exact extent of harm to Rebecca," says Farmer.
-"I could not imaging the psychological damage and harm that was done as a result of this."
+"It's going to be difficult to determine the exact extent of harm to Rebecca," he says.
+"I could not imagine the psychological damage and harm that was done as a result of this."

 The Centers for Medicare & Medicaid Services says the hospital failed to discharge the patient safely, among other breaches.